-Risk Description Residual Risk Mitigating controls Forecast · Likelihood Impact direction of travel tackle climate change and would attract criticism from our external regulators and Welsh Government.
-CR10: Corporate Building Compliance training in Vale schools.
-Political & Legislative: Political and legislative repercussions of failing to meet our statutory responsibilities in relation to Public Building compliance associated with health and safety legislation.
+Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel tackle climate change and would attract criticism from our external regulators and Welsh Government.
+Compliance training in Vale schools.
+CR10: Corporate Building 1 Political & Legislative: Political and legislative repercussions of failing to meet our statutory responsibilities in relation to Public Building compliance associated with health and safety legislation.
 2 2 Identification of key risks associated with building compliance.
 Governance arrangements established: Project Sponsor, Project Board and Team in place.
 Project Sponsor is the Director of Environment & Housing Services and Project Manager is the Head of Housing & Building Services.
-Project Board meets bimonthly.
+Project Board meets bi- monthly.
 Corporate Building Compliance.
 Project team established which meets monthly, and comprises officers from across the Council with building compliance responsibilities.
-GAP analysis undertaken on Council's building compliance responsibilities.
-GAP analysis undertaken on Council's revised approach.
-The new approach also responds to the WAOs proposal for improvement in relation to asset management (Corporate Assessment 2016).
-Resources: Failure to put in place appropriate systems, processes and 2 2 Corporate Asset Management Plan in place, and reviewed annually. resources in order to Asset renewal funding is
+GAP analysis undertaken on Council's building compliance by MSS consultancy and the findings of the review is being used to inform the Council's revised approach also responds to the WAOs proposal for improvement in relation to asset management (Corporate Assessment 2016).
+Resources: Failure to put in place appropriate systems, processes and resources in order to 2 2 Corporate Asset Management Plan in place, and reviewed annually.
+Asset renewal funding is +

-Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel monitor building compliance and address any shortfalls in prioritised to address areas of highest risk. i uvoi compliance, this also applies to the contracting out/commissioning of services to be delivered by a Third Party provider.
+Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel monitor building compliance and address any shortfalls in prioritised to address areas of highest risk. compliance, this also applies to the contracting out/commissioning of services to be delivered by a Third Party provider.
 Operational Manager Property is on the Building Compliance Project Board which meets every two months.
 Compliance database (IPF) in place and updated as at September 2017.
 Support managers to use CIPFA asset management and IPF asset management system to record asset information.
 IPF 'read only' access has been investigated in relation to building compliance and will be rolled out to corporate building managers / duty holders including the necessary training required for these staff to access the data concerning their building(s).
 This will progress following site visits in January 2018.
 Service Delivery & Wellbeing: Risk of injury/harm to service users.
-2 2 E-form being developed and will be rolled out in January 2018 to enable managers with building compliance responsibilities that is 'duty holders' to send required data electronically to Compliance team. • IPF 'read only' access has been investigated in relation to building compliance and will be rolled out to corporate building managers / duty holders including the necessary training required
+2 2 E-form being developed and will be rolled out in January 2018 to enable managers with building compliance responsibilities that is 'duty holders' to send required data electronically to Compliance team.
+IPF 'read only' access has been investigated in relation to building compliance and will be rolled out to corporate building managers / duty holders including the necessary training required